Skip to main page content

 Railway systems

-Railway systems includes track, signalling power and communications systems; essentially everything that’s needed to transform the tunnels, bridges, cuttings and embankments into an operational railway.
+Rail systems include track, signalling, power and communications systems – everything needed to transform tunnels, bridges, cuttings and embankments into a working railway.

-The state-of-the-art rail systems will enable HS2 to deliver a step-change in terms of reliability and accessibility, providing better journeys for passengers from day one.
+The state-of-the-art rail systems will enable HS2 to improve reliability and accessibility, providing better journeys for passengers from day one.

-1,200 miles More than 1,200 miles of optical fibre cabling will provide the central nervous system.
+1,200 miles of optical fibre cabling will form the railway’s central nervous system

 Rail Systems Alliance

-The main rail systems contractors will be brought together under a collaborative Rail Systems Alliance structure designed to manage the interfaces between all parts of rail systems and resolve any conflicts in the programme.
+We’re bringing the main rail systems contractors together under a collaborative Rail Systems Alliance structure.
+This will manage the connections between all parts of rail systems and resolve any conflicts in the programme.

-The initial design stage of the work will run parallel with the completion of the civil engineering – which is currently at its peak – so that the rail systems contractors are ready to mobilise to site as soon as the civils are complete.
+The initial design stage of the work will run alongside the completion of civil engineering – which is now at its peak – so the rail systems contractors are ready to start work on site as soon as the civil engineering is complete.

 Track Systems – Ferrovial Construction / BAM Nuttall JV

 Ferrovial BAM will oversee the design and construction of the HS2 track infrastructure, manage construction logistics and support the testing and commissioning phase.
-They will act as Principal Contractor for works associated with the trace and be responsible for logistics and consents co-ordination.
+They will act as Principal Contractor for works associated with the track and be responsible for logistics and consents coordination.

 Switches and crossings and pre-cast slab track forming the HS2 track system will be delivered through existing contracts with Voestalpine and PORR UK – with the Track Systems contractor coordinating the design, logistics and installation.
 Rail will be supplied through Network Rail.